go-reform/reform/CONTRIBUTING.md

 4. Run `make init` to install development tools.
 5. Run `make test` to run all tests.
 5. Run `make lint` to run linters.

+## Branches

+Please read the "Versioning and branching policy" section in README, and send pull requests to the right branch.